koba/overhead-camera-people-counter/README.md

 # overhead-camera-people-counter

-## Why do it exists?
+## Why it exists?

-It was created out of the need to explore OpenCV library in order to count people passsing through a door.
+I created it out of the need to explore the OpenCV library to count people passing through a door.
 The algorithm is based on the thoughts written in this article http://www.femb.com.mx/people-counter.

 ## How to build it?